 Our Wavemaker Award also recognizes a visionary whose work on a large-scale multi-state, regional, national or international public health program has successfully impacted a major public health challenge.
 Here too, CPHF is eager to hear of the outcomes that resulted from the program.

 And finally, our Excellence in Media Award recognizes an individual who produced a widely-viewed media story (or stories) focused on a critical disease control and prevention issue.
 The awardees’ work should cover a significant public health topic and convey the issue to a broad audience in an easily understood manner.
 Eligible types of media include, but are not limited to: newspaper stories, television news reports, radio reports, widely followed blog postings, and documentaries.
 Past winners of this award include writers from the LA Times and USA Today, as well as a journalist working locally on a web-based newspaper to educate community leaders about a local epidemic.

 Feel free to call our office with any questions!

 Meet Past Winners & Learn More: Our first 4 years

-To learn more about past events and see who has won in prior years, visit last year's awards website here, or see photos and videos from last year's awards ceremony.
+To learn more about past events and see who has won in prior years, visit last year's awards website here, or see a videos from prior awards ceremonies on our YouTube page.
 More detailed information is available in the 2013 press release.